What is Digital Identity?

 To perform transactions between two or more entities, a reliable connection is typically established between the respective DIDs.
 This is achieved by exchanging secure messages and mutually verifying each other’s identities through cryptographic signatures and Verifiable Credentials.

-The MATTR Platform coordinates and orchestrates all of these important capabilities to ensure that our users always receive the latest in standards-based decentralized identity solutions.
+MATTR VII coordinates and orchestrates all of these important capabilities to ensure that our users always receive the latest in standards-based decentralized identity solutions.